Geothermo/GeoPS.github.io/docs/en-us/Overview.md

 &emsp; Thermodynamic phase equilibrium modeling paves the way toward a quantitative understanding of geological processes such as metamorphism and magmatism.
 It can forward simulate the metamorphic or magmatic system, to predict the stable mineral assemblages, compositions and various physical and chemical properties of given P-T conditions.
 Phase equilibrium modeling also has been a very important method to determine the metamorphic P-T condition and evolution path of rocks.

-&emsp; GeoPS is a free, open source, visual phase equilibrium simulating software, which based on Gibbs free energy minimum method.
+&emsp; GeoPS is a free visual phase equilibrium simulating software, which based on Gibbs free energy minimum method.

 &emsp; It provides a wide range of phase equilibria calculations and illustration facilities, include calculation various type of phase diagrams (P-T, P-X, T-X, X-X), isopleths, and thermodynamic modelling for path-dependent open system processes.
 And more functions are being developed.